ULHPC/ulhpc-docs/docs/data/transfer.md

 The patterns used in `mget`/`mput` are either normal file names, or globular expressions (e.g. `*.txt`).

-Connecting into an interactive SAMBA session means that you will have to maintain a shell session dedicated to SAMBA.
+Connecting into an interactive SMB session means that you will have to maintain a shell session dedicated to SMB.
 However, it saves you from entering your password for every operation.
 If you would like to perform a single operation and exit, you can avoid maintaining an interactive session with the `--command` flag.
 For instance,
 ```
 smbclient //atlas.uni.lux/users --directory='name.surname' --user=name.surname@uni.lu --command='get "full path/to/remote file.txt" "full path/to/local file.txt"'
 ```
-copies a file from the SAMBA directory to the local machine.
+copies a file from the SMB directory to the local machine.
 Notice the use of double quotes to handle file names with spaces.
 Similarly,
 ```
 smbclient //atlas.uni.lux/users --directory='name.surname' --user=name.surname@uni.lu --command='put "full path/to/local file.txt" "full path/to/remote file.txt"'
 ```